-- Core0 runs as master, which runs the operating system such as Linux, Vxworks. - Slave cores run the BareMetal application. - Easy assignment of different IP blocks to different cores. - Interrupts between different cores and high-performance mechanism for data transfer. - Different UART for core0 and slave cores for easy debug. - Communication via shared memory.
+- Core0 runs as master, which runs the BareMetal or the operating system such as Linux, Vxworks. - · Slave cores run the BareMetal application. - Easy assignment of different IP blocks to different cores. - Interrupts between different cores and high-performance mechanism for data transfer. - Different UART for core0 and slave cores for easy debug. - · Communication via shared memory.

-The master core0 runs the U-Boot, it then loads the BareMetal application to the slave cores and starts the BareMetal application.
+The master core0 runs the BareMetal under master mode, it then loads the BareMetal application to the slave cores and starts the BareMetal application.
 The following figure depicts the boot flow diagram: